clusterinthecloud/docs/source/ansible.rst

    [opc@mgmt ~]$ cp users.yml.example users.yml

 and edit it to contain the users you want.
+For the ``key`` attribute you can specify a URL of a file which contains a list of public keys (such as provided by GitHub) or explicitly provide a public key inline.
 For example, it might look like:

 .. code-block:: yaml